-The next HVAC Board meeting will be held on August 8, 2013 at 9:30 a.m. located at the HBC Conference Room.
+The next HVAC Board meeting will be held on Dec.
+10, 2013 at 10 a.m. located at the HVAC Office Suite.

 The mission of the Division of Heating, Ventilation and Air Conditioning (HVAC) is to protect the lives and property of the citizens of the Commonwealth of Kentucky through regulation and licensing of the industry and to ensure the skills and knowledge of HVAC contractors and journeymen by means of continuing education.

 The division also is charged with administering and enforcing the Kentucky Revised Statutes 198B.650 to 198B.689.
 These statutes have required heating and air conditioning contractors in Kentucky to be licensed by the Division of HVAC since July 1995.

 On Jan.
 1, 2011, Kentucky became the first state to implement a statewide HVAC permitting and inspections program for residential and commercial construction.
 Provisions of the program require that a permit be purchased for all new construction and only properly licensed or authorized individuals are eligible to apply for an HVAC permit.
 This is one of many initiatives to further ensure the safety of Kentucky's citizens.
 For more information on permitting and inspections or other areas of operation, click on the related links below.
 For licensing and continuing education, please refer to the menu at the top of this page.